sourcevault/nutzen/readme.md

 It's also possible to just provide a static value or object as default.

+### `clone`

+`clone ::`

+Alongside the `hoplon.guard.immutable` namespace, `hoplon.guard` also has a handy `.clone` operator in case there needs to be seperation in the validator chain.

+When using fluent API pattern, the underlying object is kept by default to be mutable, to aid in efficiency, but there are rare situations where validator chains share a common parent chain.

 #### `⛔️ Notes ⛔️`

 - Each `hoplon.guard` object **always** has to end with a `.def`.